2023 Most Popular Psychology Doctor's Degree Schools in Maryland

 Check out the psychology doctor's degree programs at these schools if you want to attend one of the most popular in Maryland.

-Our analysis found University of Maryland - College Park to be the most popular school for psychology students who want to pursue a doctor’s degree in Maryland.
-Located in the suburb of College Park, UMCP is a public college with a very large student population.
+Our 2023 rankings named University of Maryland - College Park the most popular school in Maryland for psychology students working on their doctor’s degree.
+Located in the large suburb of College Park, UMCP is a public school with a very large student population.

 About 82% of the students majoring in psychology at the school are women while 18% are male.